Gasteria excelsa: Cultivars and forms

 In the north along the Mzimvubu river, a transitional form, between Gasteria excelsa and its northern neighbour Gasteria croucheri, is now considered to be a separate transitional species, Gasteria loedolffiae, with some features of both G. excelsa and G. croucheri.

-Physically it resembles G. croucheri (although with a more dull matt green colour and young plants are more asperulous than tubercled) while its flowers more closely resemble those of G. excelsa.
+Physically it resembles G. croucheri (although with a more dull matte green colour and young plants are more asperulous than tubercled) while its flowers more closely resemble those of G. excelsa.

 G.excelsa forms - Dark, glossy, spotted rosette.